-Graduate School of Arts And Sciences Mission Statement
+Graduate School of Arts And Sciences Mission and Vision Statements

 The Mission of the Graduate School of Arts and Sciences

 The Graduate School of Arts and Sciences of Fordham University fosters the cultivation of knowledge, wisdom, and a deeper understanding of the human condition.
 Guided by its Catholic and Jesuit traditions, the GSAS aspires to prepare students for teaching and leadership in a global society, by welcoming learners from diverse religious, economic, and cultural backgrounds into full participation in a scholarly endeavor.

 As a Graduate School of Arts and Sciences

 The GSAS is committed to discovery through research and scholarship marked by theoretical sophistication, critical thinking, and compelling discourse.

 The GSAS challenges students to fulfill their scholarly potential, and prepares students to advance knowledge by their research, transmit it by their teaching, and deploy it productively in their contributions to society.